WiIIiam278/HuskChat/docs/Config-Files.md

 channel_command_aliases: # Must contain at least one item; the first being the primary alias of the command
   - /channel
   - /c

-# Placeholder configuration
-placeholders:
-  use_papi: true # For proxy setups, requires PAPIProxyBridge on both the proxy/backend servers
-  cache_time: 3000 # If using PAPIProxyBridge, how long to cache placeholders for in milliseconds

 # Chat channel configuration.
 # - You can edit the default channels and make your own if you would like.